Curriculum Knowledge Overview

 We strive to make all learning personalized and support this with weekly home learning tasks to ensure the opportunities for children to extend their knowledge can be maximised; in turn, this keeps parents and carers informed of what children are completing in school.
 Furthermore, we look to extend children’s understanding of our values through opportunities to learn about their world and become an active member of the school as Peer Mediators, Eco warriors, School Ambassadors and Sports leaders.

 If you require details of our curriculum please look below for our schemes of work.
-We hold regular information sessions for parents/carers; please look at our events pages.
+We strive to hold regular information sessions for parents/carers; please look at our events pages.